Elder

 John Smalley (Chair)

 John Smalley is a native of Evansville, WI, and a 1981 graduate of UW-La Crosse.
 He and his wife Barb met on a blind date in Mason City, Iowa, and were married in 1985.
-They have four adult children: Rachel (Mike) Lamps, Andrew, Emma (Erik) Olsen, and Abigail, and two grandchildren, Elizabeth and Brandon Lamps.
+They have four adult children: Rachel (Mike) Lamps, Andrew, Emma (Erik) Olsen, and Abigail, and three grandchildren, Elizabeth and Brandon Lamps, and Joyce Olsen.
 After a 40-year career working at newspapers in the Midwest (Mason City, La Crosse, Carbondale, Ill. and Madison), John retired as editor of the Wisconsin State Journal in August 2020 and does some occasional freelance writing and editing.
-Barb, originally from Dayton, Iowa, has been very involved with BKids over the years, and John and Barb have enjoyed leading a Young Adult Community Group in their home in Verona on Sunday nights and an Empty Nester Community Group on Monday nights.
+Barb, originally from Dayton, Iowa, has been very involved with BKids over the years, and John and Barb have enjoyed leading (now hosting) a Young Adult Community Group in their home in Verona on Sunday nights for nearly 10 years.

 Kyle Buchmann